siam-smeets/siam-smeets/README.md

 ---

-## 🤝 **Why We Contribute (and Why You Should Too)**
+## 🤝 **Why Contribute?**

-The DataFlex ecosystem grows when we grow it together.
+We’re stronger together.

-Contributing helps:
+By contributing to our open-source libraries, you help:

-- 🚀 Strengthen and modernize DataFlex development
+- 🛠️ Improve tools the entire community relies on
-- 🧠 Share expertise (and learn new tricks!)
+- 📚 Share your expertise (and learn from others!)
-- 🛠️ Improve libraries we all rely on
+- 🧪 Shape the future of DataFlex development
-- 🌍 Build a sustainable open-source community
+- 💬 Keep open-source alive and active in the DataFlex world

-No contribution is too small — everything matters.
+Whether you fix a typo, add a feature, or build a whole new library, your contribution matters

 <p align="center">
   <img width="550" src="https://dummyimage.com/1000x350/161b22/ffffff&text=Let%E2%80%99s+Build+Open+Source+Together!" />